CZ-NIC/knot/doc/man_kdig.rst

 **+**\ [\ **no**\ ]\ **ednsopt**\[\ =\ *CODE*\[:*HEX*\]\]
   Send custom EDNS option.
 The *CODE* is EDNS option code in decimal, *HEX* is an optional hex encoded string to use as EDNS option value.
-This argument can be used multiple times. +nodnsopt clears all EDNS options specified by +ednsopt.
+This argument can be used multiple times. +noednsopt clears all EDNS options specified by +ednsopt.

 **+noidn**